 To keep you on the road to safety, here are a few basics tips for motorists at rail crossings: Train Travel…

-- Train Travel, expect a train anytime.
+- Train Travel, expect it anytime.
 Trains run anytime, day, night, on any track, in any direction.

 - Train Travel, don’t fool.
 The train is closer and faster than you think.
 It’s easy to misjudge a train’s speed and its distance, most at night.
-If you see a train, just wait.
+If you see, just wait.

 - Trains can’t prompt stop or swerve; prepared to yield.
 After further applying the brakes, a loaded freight train traveling at 55 miles per hour takes a mile or more to stop.